-Giving: 10 Questions to Ask
+Giving: 10 Questions

-HAVEN’T GIVEN MUCH THOUGHT to estate planning and charitable giving?
+HAVEN’T GIVEN MUCH thought to estate planning and charitable giving?
 Here are 10 questions to jumpstart your thinking:

 - Do you have the right beneficiaries listed on your retirement accounts and life insurance?
 Your individual retirement account and employer’s retirement plan might hold the bulk of your savings, so it’s crucial these accounts pass to the right folks.